 Expenses for the production of income

-Expenses for the production of income are deducted from wage income and reduce the amount of taxable earned income.
-The threshold for the deduction is EUR 750.
-If you earn wage income, you are automatically granted a deduction of EUR 750.
+Expenses for the production of income are deducted from your wage income, and they decrease the amount of taxable earned income.
+Your own liability is €750.
+If you have wage income, you will automatically receive a €750 deduction.
 The Tax Administration makes the deduction on your behalf.
-However, the deduction may not be larger than your wage income.
+However, the deduction may not exceed your wage income amount.

-- computers and telecommunications connections
+- computers and data communications connections

-- study and training expenses
+- study and training expenses.